EleutherAI/website/README.md

 # EleutherAI Website 2021

-The EleutherAI is built using [Hugo](https://gohugo.io), a static site generator.
+The site is built using [Hugo](https://gohugo.io) - a static site generator.
 We are currently using Netlify for build and hosting.

 While the blog and main site are visually integrated, the blog is served on a separate domain blog.eleuther.ai, with a corresponding config-blog.toml.